PAX Tools for human services

 What is PAX Tools for Human Services?

 PAX Tools for Human Services is a collection of trauma-informed, evidence-based behavioral strategies for human service professionals who work with youth.
 These strategies promote the development of self-regulation, reduce conflict, and improve relationships.
 Professionals who attend this training will receive the strategies and materials they need to effectively use PAX Tools in their work with young people, and resources to share with parents and caregivers of the children they serve.

 About PAX Tools for Human Services Training

 PAX Tools for Human Services Training consists of 8 content hours where participants learn how to implement eleven evidence-based strategies in their professional practice during normal interactions with young people.
 Participants in training leave with all the skills and materials they need to start implementing PAX Tools strategies right away!
 Additionally, participants who complete this training gain access to reproducible resources online and ongoing support from PAXIS.

-PAX Tools for Human Services
+PAX Tools for Youth workers